 CBS: UCLA holds music-related manuscripts, books, printed music, sound recordings and business papers relating to CBS productions from 1955-1983.
 Finding aid is available.

-Disney: Disney maintains an extensive in-house archive, but it is not open to the public.
-UCLA owns some publicity ephemera from 1938-1980s.
+Disney: Disney Studios maintains an extensive in-house archive in their facilities, but it is not open to external researchers.
+UCLA owns some publicity ephemera from 1938-1980s, including press kits and lobby cards.

 Metro-Goldwyn-Mayer (MGM): There is no fully centralized or comprehensive archive available for MGM, and unfortunately some of the studio's archival records were discarded.
 For instance, all MGM musical material, including orchestra arrangements and parts, were discarded in the late 1960s.
 However, some content is available at USC, the Margaret Herrick Library (art, legal, production, and wardrobe departments, as well as scripts), and UCLA Library Special Collections (architectural set plans, scripts, in-house materials related to productions and compiled by the M-G-M Research Department for behind the scenes research).